codeface-io/SwiftObserver/Documentation/philosophy.md

 # Why SwiftObserver Limits Combined Observation

-Combined observation is limited to observables that can be pulled, i.e. they are themselves buffered and conform to `BufferedObservable`.
+Combined observation is limited to observables that can be pulled, i.e. they conform to `Cache`.
 This decision is the result of a long process, involving many practical applications, discovering what's really essential, and letting go of big fancy features, one by one.

 The alternative to pulling the latest messages from the observables would be to remember all latest messages in the combined observation itself.
 SwiftObserver avoids that for a few reasons: